The Facts About Open to All®

 What is Open to All?

-Open to All is a national nondiscrimination campaign that believes everyone should be welcome regardless of race, ethnicity, national origin, sex, sexual orientation, gender identity and expression, immigration status, religion or disability.
+Open to All is a nonprofit nondiscrimination campaign that believes everyone should be welcome regardless of race, ethnicity, national origin, sex, sexual orientation, gender identity and expression, immigration status, religion, or disability.
 We believe we all have something to contribute.
-We believe we can all learn from each other.
-We believe that when we work together, when we value our employees, when we care for our customers and each other, we all thrive.
+We believe we can all learn from one another.
+We believe that when we work together, when we value our employees, when we care for our customers and one another, we all thrive.

 How can my business support Open to All?

 There are several ways you can show your support.
 First, sign the Open to All business pledge.
 The pledge states that your business is committed to maintaining a welcoming and safe environment for all people (including customers, employees, visitors, vendors and clients) regardless of race, ethnicity, national origin, sex, sexual orientation, gender identity and expression, immigration status, religion or disability—and that you do not discriminate or deny people goods or services based on any of these characteristics.*

 As part of the pledge, consider making a $10 tax-deductible contribution to receive a window cling you can display publicly.
 Your donation will help offset the costs of printing, mailing and Open to All staff time.